Harsh-Butani/Competitive-Programming/Notes.md

 - Median plays an important role in some problems
 - Some problems require us to think in a different way.
 For example, traversing the array in backward direction, simulating the opposite operation mentioned in the problem, etc
 - Many problems require some careful observation to solve it.
 For example, observations related to parity, binary/n-ary representation of a number and some invariants/monovariants
-- Many problems use the concept used in Huffman Coding (choosing k maximum / k minimum values and combining them).
+- Many problems use the concept used in Huffman Coding (choosing $k$ maximum / $k$ minimum values and combining them).
 It is implemented using priority queue
 - In many problems, a multiset can work as a priority queue.
 It not only supports finding minimum and maximum elements but also removing a particular element from the multiset.
-The time complexity of all those operations is O(log n)
+The time complexity of all those operations is $O(log$ $n)$
 - In many problems, two instances of same data structure are required to simulate the process mentioned in the problem with better complexity.
 For example, using two instances of multiset/priority queue to maintain lower and upper half of sorted elements, etc.
 - The constraints of the problem provide helpful information.
 For example, many problems involving Bitmask DP have extremely small constraints to allow programs having exponential time complexity.
-Problems having very large constraints often involve binary search (O(log n) complexity) or some O(1) computation
+Problems having very large constraints often involve binary search ($O(log$ $n)$ complexity) or some $O(1)$ computation
-- Quickselect is an algorithm to find k<sup>th</sup> smallest element in an array.
+- Quickselect is an algorithm to find $k^{th}$ smallest element in an array.
 It is based on Lomuto Partition technique of Quicksort algorithm
 ```cpp
 void partition(vector<int>& a,int l,int r){
     int i=l;